"Community is the secret sauce to sustainability"

 Cohousing's sustainability is derived from architecture, design, and social constructs:

 Architecture & Design

 Cohousing communities are built with environmental factors in mind.
 Careful consideration for the local climate, natural daylight, and optimizing solar orientation make for highly energy efficient buildings.

-Communities steward the land by clustering homes, making for a smaller footprint on the larger site.
-Not only leaves more land unpaved, it also allows more space for things like chicken coups and organic gardens, and playgrounds.
+Communities steward the land by clustering homes, which makes for a smaller footprint on the larger site.
+This design not only leaves more land unpaved, it also allows more space for things like chicken coups, organic gardens and playgrounds.